-Wash your windows inside and out, swipe cobwebs from eaves, and hose down downspouts.
+Wash your windows inside and out, wipe cobwebs from eaves, and hose down downspouts.
 Don’t forget your garage door, which was once bright white.
-If you can’t spray off the dirt, scrub it off with a solution of 1/2 cup trisodium phosphate — TSP, available at grocery stores, hardware stores, and home improvement centers — dissolved in 1 gallon of water.
+If you can’t spray off the dirt, scrub it off with a solution of one-half cup of trisodium phosphate dissolved in one gallon of water.
+TSP is available at grocery stores, hardware stores, and home improvement centers.

 You and a friend can make your house sparkle in a few weekends.
-A professional cleaning crew will cost hundreds — depending on the size of the house and number of windows — but will finish in a couple of days.
+A professional cleaning crew will finish in a couple of days, but will cost $150 to $300 plus dollars depending on the size of the house and number of windows.

 The most commonly offered curb appeal advice from real estate pros and appraisers is to give the exterior of your home a good paint job.
 Buyers will instantly notice it, and appraisers will value it.
 Of course, painting is an expensive and time-consuming facelift.
-To paint a 3,000-square-foot home, figure on spending $375 to $600 on paint; $1,500 to $3,000 on labor.
+To paint a 3,000-square-foot home, figure on spending $360 to $1,600 on paint; $20 to $50 per hour on labor, excluding materials.

 The condition of your roof is one of the first things buyers notice and appraisers assess.
 Missing, curled, or faded shingles add nothing to the look or value of your house.
 If your neighbors have maintained or replaced their roofs, yours will look especially shabby.

 Some tired roofs look a lot better after you remove 25 years of dirt, moss, lichens, and algae.
-Don’t try cleaning your roof yourself: call a professional with the right tools and technique to clean it without damaging it.
-A 2,000-square-foot roof will take a day and $400 to $600 to clean professionally.
+Don’t try cleaning your roof yourself: Call a professional with the right tools and technique to clean it without damaging it.
+A 2,000-square-foot roof will take a day and $300 to $1,400 to clean professionally.

 A well-manicured lawn, fresh mulch, and pruned shrubs boost the curb appeal of any home.